Putin’s dwindling circle of friends in Emerging Europe | bne IntelliNews

 He has blamed the sanctions rather than Putin’s dictatorship for the cost of living crisis, saying that the sanctions hurt Europe more than Russia.
 His regime is currently launching a national consultation survey to gauge the view of Hungarians on sanctions with biased questions, one of its typical means of steering the national debate (using public funds) and claiming popular backing for policies it has already decided on.

-This stance towards Putin has further damaged his government’s already weak standing in EU capitals.
-Orban is more and more an outlier in Europe on his relationship with the Russian dictator, with even Poland downgrading its links with him.
+This stance towards Putin has further damaged the Orban government’s already weak standing in EU capitals.
+Orban is more and more an outlier in Europe owing his relationship with the Russian dictator, with even Poland downgrading its links with him.

 Yet by threatening to use his veto, Orban has won an exception on crude oil sanctions for pipeline oil to Hungary (and other former Soviet bloc neighbours).
-Products and services for nuclear power plants are also be exempted from sanctions.
-Hungary has recently taken delivery of fuel rods from Russia for its planned massive expansion of the Paks nuclear power plant, which is being built by Russia’s Rosatom for €12.5bn.
+Products and services for nuclear power plants (NPPs) will also be exempted from sanctions.
+Hungary has recently taken delivery of fuel rods from Russia for its planned massive expansion of the Paks NPP, which is being built by Russia’s Rosatom for €12.5bn.
 Orban even managed to overturn EU plans to impose sanctions on Russian Orthodox Patriarch Kirill.

 Aside from Orban, Putin used to be a favourite among many on Europe’s far right and populist right, but there was a rush to disavow previous connections after the invasion.
-French presidential candidate Marine Le Pen’s order to have 1.2mn election pamphlets showing her shaking hands with Putin was destroyed a few weeks after the invasion is a case in point.
+French presidential candidate Marine Le Pen’s order to have 1.2mn election pamphlets showing her shaking hands with Putin being destroyed a few weeks after the invasion is a case in point.

 Italy’s snap general election in September 25 was watched closely for signs it could bring about about a change in direction for what was previously one of the most hawkish states in the EU.

 Giorgia Meloni is set to become the country’s next prime minister after her right-wing nationalist Fratelli d’Italia took the largest share of the vote.
-She has sent mixed messages on Russia; as one bne IntelliNews columnist pointed out, while hailing Russia in her 2021 autobiography as the “last defender of Christian values in Europe”, she strongly condemned the invasion and voted in favour of sending military aid to Ukraine.
-Her likely coalition partners — Matteo Salvini, a well known fan of Putin, and Christian-conservative Forza Italia led by billionaire former prime minister Silvio Berlusconi, who has a longstanding friendship with the Russian president — are seen as more pro-Russian.
+She has sent mixed messages on Russia; as one bne IntelliNews columnist pointed out, while hailing Russia in her 2021 autobiography as the “last defender of Christian values in Europe”, she has strongly condemned the invasion and voted in favour of sending military aid to Ukraine.
+Her likely coalition partners – Matteo Salvini, a well-known fan of Putin, and Christian-conservative Forza Italia led by billionaire former prime minister Silvio Berlusconi, who has a long-standing friendship with the Russian president – are seen as more pro-Russian.

-Bulgaria’s about turn
+Bulgaria’s about-turn

 In Southeast Europe, Bulgaria did an abrupt turn from Russia hawk under former prime minister Kiril Petkov – Petkov’s refusal to pay for gas in rubles led to Gazprom cutting off supplies this spring – to a much softer stance following President Rumen Radev’s appointment of a caretaker government under Golub Donev.
 In a move that sparked protests in Sofia at the prospect of returning to Moscow’s sphere of influence, Golob’s ministers have said they want to resume talks with Gazprom.

 Like Italy, Bulgaria held a general election recently.
-However, in Bulgaria there is no immediate prospect of a new government being formed as the parliament is highly fragmented.
-Thus, Radev will continue to play an outsized role in Bulgaria politics.
-The two parties that took the largest share of the vote on October 2, Gerb and Petkov’s Change Continues, both identify as being part of the pro-Western camp, but with major policy differences on other issues Change Continues has already ruled out a coalition with Gerb.
+However, in Bulgaria there is no immediate prospect of a new government being formed, as the parliament is highly fragmented.
+Thus Radev will continue to play an outsized role in Bulgaria politics.
+The two parties that took the largest share of the vote on October 2, Gerb and Petkov’s Change Continues, both identify as being part of the pro-Western camp, but with major policy differences on other issues.
+Change Continues has already ruled out a coalition with Gerb.
 The most likely outcome therefore is another caretaker government pending yet another snap election.
-Until a stable majority can be formed in parliament, Radev will be the one with the power to appoint caretaker ministers.
+Until a stable majority can be formed in Parliament, Radev will be the one with the power to appoint caretaker ministers.

 Russia’s friends in the Western Balkans